-a) Conducting transactions with the Company, except for those that are subject to waiver in accordance with the provisions of Article 14 of these Regulations, or approved in accordance with the provisions of the Law and Article 14 bis of these Regulations in relation to Related-Party Transactions for the customers and having little import, which are understood to be those that are not required to be reported in order to express a true and fair view of the equity, the financial position and results of the entity.

-b) Using the name of the Company or invoking their position as director to improperly influence the conducting of private transactions.

-c) Using the corporate assets, including the Ceompany's confidential information, for private purposes.

-d) Taking advantage of the Ceompany's business opportunities.

-e) Obtaining benefits and remunerations from third parties other than the Company and its Group associated with the performance of their duties, except for acts of mere courtesy.

-f) Conducting activities for themselves or for another party that, actually or potentially, entail effective competition with the company or that, in any other manner, place them in permanent conflict with the Company's interests.
+- a) Conducting transactions with the Company, except for those that are subject to waiver in accordance with the provisions of Article 14 of these Regulations, or approved in accordance with the provisions of the Law and Article 14 bis of these Regulations in relation to Related-Party Transactions. - b) Using the name of the Company or invoking their position as director to improperly influence the conducting of private transactions. - c) Using the corporate assets, including the Company's confidential information, for private purposes. - d) Taking advantage of the Company's business opportunities. - e) Obtaining benefits and remunerations from third parties other than the Company and its Group associated with the performance of their duties, except for acts of mere courtesy. - f) Conducting activities for themselves or for another party that, actually or potentially, entail effective competition with the company or that, in any other manner, place them in permanent conflict with the Company's interests.